evertoneie/DG-NILM/README.md

 Figure 2a shows in green two consecutive acquisition windows.
 In green, we show two acquisition windows whose start point is separated by a $\Delta t$ time interval.
 In red, we show an example of the state transition in PV inverter conditions, from on to off, if $t>t_{inv}$.
 In seconds, the duration of a particular acquisition window is $AWTI$.
 Two consecutive AW start=points are separated by an interval of $\Delta t = t_2=t_{ini}$ seconds.
 In Figure 2a, $AWTI = t_1 - t_{ini}=t_3-t_2$.
 We also show in Figure 2a, in red, an example of the interval $t_{inv}-t_{ini}$ in which the PV inverter is turned on (generating energy).
 After the instant $t=t_{inv}$, the PV inverter is off (not generating energy).
 For our example case, in which we show two AW, we have the inverter on (*on* state) in the first AW (left green area) and off (*off* state) in the second AW (right green area ).

 Figure 2b shows an example of a set of switching patterns for four relays (switches a, b, c, and d), each controlling an individual appliance.
 Our hardware controls each switch with a predetermined switching interval.
-Figure 2b is a detail of the switching patterns inside a particular acquisition window (interval AWTI).
+Figure 2b details the switching patterns inside a particular acquisition window (interval AWTI).
 We show here four switch states waveforms, each with a different color.
 Let switch A be the pink waveform, switch B the blue, switch C the yellow, and switch D the grey.
 Note that the total time interval shown in Figure 2b is $AWTI$, being Figure 2b a zoomed version of Figure 2a.
-In figure 2b, we represent each of these switching intervals with different colors: pink for switch a, blue for switch b, yellow for switch c, and grey for switch d.
+In Figure 2b, we represent each switching interval with different colors: pink for switch a, blue for switch b, yellow for switch c, and grey for switch d.

 ![Figure 2a - Typical Switching Times Among Acquisition Windows in DG-NILM.](parameters_a.png)